bcurran3/ChocolateyPackages/choco-persistent-packages/readme.md

 **BCURRAN3'S PACKAGE NOTES:**

 * A BCURRAN3 original!
-* This may NOT work on Windows 7 / Windows Server 2012.
-I've added PowerShell v4 as a dependency in hopes it will work.
 * Read the INSTALL EXAMPLES again before use!
 * I personally use and endorse this script/package/program/task/whatever-you-want-to-call-it.

 ROADMAP:
-* Add options for weekly and monthly instead of only daily.
+* Add options for weekly instead of only daily.
 * Cancel task to stop after xxx minutes in event of a non-silent package getting "stuck"
-* Possibly drop the leading 0 required for times less than < 10:00 AM

 CHANGELOG:
 * 2017.08.20.01 - updated Chocolatey/nuspec description to correct INSTALL EXAMPLES
 * 2017.08.20.01 - added message post install to edit persistentpackages.config
 * 2017.08.20.01 - added shortcut to persistentpackages.config in tools dir
+* 2018.04.23 - fixed compatibility with Windows 7 & 8 machines by using SchTasks.exe for everything and not using the Windows 10/Server 2016 only get-scheduledtask cmdlet.

 Like my [packages](https://chocolatey.org/profiles/bcurran3)?